handysama/cybercert-fabric-setup/README.md

 # cybercert-fabric-setup

-Hyperledger Fabric setup guide for running CyberCert e-certificate chaincode.
-The recipe rely on [hlf-operator](https://github.com/hyperledger-labs/hlf-operator) that allow us to setup Fabric quickly.
+Hyperledger Fabric setup guide for running CyberCert e-certificate chaincode service.
+We use [Hyperledger Fabric Operator](https://github.com/hyperledger/bevel-operator-fabric/) to deploy Fabric cluster conveniently.

+## Docker hub account

+Account on [Docker hub](https://hub.docker.com/) is required to publish chaincode image that use to deploy chaincode as external service.
+For setup example, we already prepared default public repository.

+Alternatively, you can publish your own image by sign up for docker hub account.
+After succeed publishing docker image, you must change `CHAINCODE_IMAGE` env in deploy chaincode script to your repository path.

 ## How to setup on Debian/Ubuntu

-Windows platform is not supported, due to not supported by some open source libraries.
+Windows platform is not supported due to some libraries is not natively available on the platform.

 Prerequisite software: